14 min read

 The definition of “myth”, according to the Oxford Canadian Dictionary, is “a widely held but false notion.”
 When it comes to the topic of Indigenous...

 It’s becoming more commonplace for formal meetings to begin with an acknowledgement of the traditional or treaty territory on which the meeting is being held.
 It’s good to see this really positive development on the increase because doing so signals that you recognize that community’s deep, historical and constitutionally protected connection to the territory.

-I am frequently asked “Do I get credit for trying?”
-No, because people in every culture are sensitive about how their names are pronounced so please make the effort to get the pronunciation correct because by doing so shows respect.
+I am frequently asked, “Do I get credit for trying?”
+No, because people in every culture are sensitive about how their names are pronounced so please make the effort to get the pronunciation correct.
+Doing so shows respect.
 It is also an acknowledgement of the connection between name, land and identity.
 In some cultures, when an Indigenous person introduces themselves they will speak first about the territory they come from, followed by their familial background and lastly about their self - people define themselves in relation to their land and their peoples.

 Many Indigenous languages are in danger of disappearing forever, due to the devastating effects of epidemics and the era of residential schools that prohibited multiple generations of Indigenous children from speaking their home language.

 When most children entered the residential school system they primarily spoke their home language.
 However, when they crossed the threshold of these imposing buildings, all they knew, including their language, was forbidden.
 The educators were given the mandate that at all costs the children had to learn to read, write, understand and speak English.
 Punishment for speaking their language included, from the relatively mild washing of their mouths with soap to the inconceivable practice of piercing their tongues with sewing needles.